 POST-BACCALAUREATE STUDENTS -Students who have already earned a baccalaureate degree from an accredited institution have the opportunity to continue their study at Catawba College.
 Courses and programs are offered for academic enrichment, the upgrading of credentials, and the attainment of teaching licensure (certification).
 Proof of graduation from a four-year degree program must be submitted at the time of application.
 Final transcripts from the degree granting institution will suffice.
-Please refer to the section entitled "How to Apply as a Day Student" or "How to Apply as a Lifelong Learning Student."
+Please refer to the section entitled "How to Apply as a Day Student" or "How to Apply as an Evening Student."
+Candidates wishing to obtain a second or additional undergraduate degree may do so.